gitsumhubs/decluttarr-enhanced/README.md

 -   Type: String
 -   Permissible Values: CRITICAL, ERROR, WARNING, INFO, VERBOSE, DEBUG
 -   Is Mandatory: No (Defaults to INFO)
+-   Note:
+    - Logs are also written into the file /temp/logs.txt inside the decluttarr directory
+    - If you run decluttarr inside docker, mount this file as volume (see docker-compose examples) to see them in your host system

 #### TEST_RUN